kuzzleio/kuzzle/doc/2/api/controllers/document/m-delete/index.md

 ## Response

+Returns an object containing 2 arrays: `deleted` and `errors`

+The `deleted` array contain the successfuly deleted document IDs.

-Returns an array with the list of successfully deleted document identifiers.
+Each deletion error is an object of the `errors` array with the following properties:

-If one or more document deletions fail, the response status is set to `206`, and the `error` object contain a [partial error](/core/2/api/essentials/errors#partialerror) error.
+- `id`: document ID
+- `reason`: human readable reason

 ```js
 {